praveenmunagapati/boiler/syslog/README.md

 This is an example of using basic Unix plumbing to connect the stdout and stderr of a program to syslog, without modifying the program.

-The program `io-to-ux.c` re-opens stdout and stderr into a Unix domain socket.
+The program `sockout.c` re-opens stdout and stderr into a Unix domain socket.
 Then it executes an arbitrary user-specified program, whose output is now directed into the socket.
-A companion program, `ux-to-syslog.c`, binds the socket and directs incoming content to syslog.
-The companion program must be started first:
+A companion program, `socksrv.c`, binds the socket and directs incoming content to syslog.
+The latter program must be started first:

-    % ./ux-to-syslog -f log.sock
+    % ./socksrv -f log.sock

-Leave it running, then in a second window, run this example below.
-We have arbitrarily chosen `ls /etc` as the program whose output to send to syslog.
+While left running, run the example below in a second window.
+This example arbitrarily uses `ls /etc` as the program whose output to send to syslog.

-    % ./io-to-ux -f log.sock ls /etc
+    % ./sockout -f log.sock ls /etc

 If you now tail the syslog, you should see the output of `ls /etc` there.